-Avoid backbiting, telling lies, slandering and defaming other Muslim brothers and sisters.
-These things are strictly forbidden in Islam in all the times but more strictly while fasting.
+Avoid backbiting, telling lies, slandering, and defaming other Muslim brothers and sisters.
+These things are strictly forbidden in Islam all the time but more strictly while fasting.

-According to the Holy Book of Allah (swt) backbiting is just like eating flesh of a dead brother.
+According to the Holy Book of Allah (SWT) backbiting is just like eating the flesh of a dead brother.
 Those who backbite about others and “eat their flesh” should beware lest their fast be lost and lest all they get from it is hunger and thirst.

 The second caliph Umar bin Khattab (r.a) said in a narration: